 GOIL PLC did not consolidate its financial statements with that of GOIL Upstream Limited and GO Financial Services Limited.
 The net effect of the non-consolidation of both companies are immaterial.
-At the time of signing off the financial statements both Companies financial statements were yet to be audited.
 GO Financial Services Limited has not been able to secure the financial operating license from the Bank of Ghana and the Company has been dormant since incorporation.